 Before you do any driving you’ll be asked to perform an eyesight check and then be asked some vehicle safety questions (show and tell).
 You’ll then be tested on your general driving ability, including one reversing exercise and an independent drive.
 One in three tests will include an emergency stop.

 The driving test will last about 40 minutes.
 Your examiner will be looking for evidence that you’ve reached an overall safe standard of driving, as you carry out both general and specific maneuvers.
 You can make up to 15 minor driving faults and still pass the test, however, if you commit just one serious or dangerous fault, you will fail.

 You must bring the following items with you to the test.
 If you don’t the DVSA may refuse to carry out the test and you may lose your fee.

 - an appropriately insured and licensed vehicle, displaying L-plates, that’s suitable for the test – you can leave this one up to us!

 - the appropriate theory test pass certificate.

 - confirmation of your appointment with your booking reference number, test date and time.

-- both parts of your photo card licence.
+- your photo card licence.